JoergFranke/recnet/README.md

 Difference between train_fn and valid_fn is no use of dropout, noise or weight update.

-- Feel free to orient oneself on the [example](https://github.com/joergfranke/recnet/tree/master/examples/little_timer_task) provided in this repository.
+- Please feel free to orient oneself on the [example](https://github.com/joergfranke/recnet/tree/master/examples/little_timer_task) provided in this repository.

 ## Further work